-During this test, a thin, flexible tube (catheter) is inserted into a blood vessel at the groin or arm.
+During a cardiac catheritization test, a thin, flexible tube (catheter) is inserted into a blood vessel at the groin or arm.
 The catheter is then advanced, under radiographic vision, into the heart.
 Blood samples are obtained at different parts of the heart in order to check the oxygen levels.
 In addition, blood pressures are determined at the heart chambers and blood vessels.

 A radiographic liquid is injected into the flexible catheter by hand pressure, or more often, by using a special pressurized machine.
 The radiographic liquid is delivered into the heart or heart vessels.
 It is then recorded on a video or computerized digital system and images are obtained.
 That way, we can check for leaky valves, obstructed valves, holes in the heart, a communication outside the heart between the great arteries, coronary abnormalities, and many other heart conditions.

 Children's Heart Specialists, PSC is committed to provide comprehensive pediatric cardiac services to infants, children and young adults.
 We strive to insure the highest quality in non-invasive cardiovascular testing.
 Our medical staff is committed to being board certified in pediatric cardiology and adult congenital heart disease.